 Once the creditor period has passed for claims, the personal representative determines when and how to pay the estate’s valid debts (in a certain order), and ultimately, distributes the remaining estate.
 Once everything has been distributed, the Florida estate can be closed.

-Florida also has a “short form” of probate for certain smaller or older estates, which is faster and less expensive than a formal probate administration used for most Florida probate administrations.
+Florida also has a “short form” of probate for certain smaller or older estates, which is faster and less expensive than a formal probate.

 Summary probate administration is available for estates with “non-exempt” property of less than $75,000.
-The value of “homestead” real property is not counted in totaling the value of the estate.
+The value of “homestead” real property is not counted in totaling the value of the estate (it’s considered “exempt”).
 Summary administration can also be used in any size estate if the deceased has been dead more than two years.
-Summary administration does not work in many cases, such as those where the asset and debt details are unknown, cases where there are missing or minor heirs or beneficiaries.
+Summary administration does not work in many cases, such as those where the asset and debt details are unknown, or cases where there are missing or minor heirs or beneficiaries.

-Our attorneys and staff strive to be responsive, efficient and economical in assisting with estate administrations, whether in Escambia, Santa Rosa, West Palm Beach, Orlando, and across the entire State of Florida.
+Our attorneys and staff strive to be responsive, efficient and economical in assisting with estate administrations, whether in Pensacola, Destin, Northwest Florida, or Alabama.
 Probate can be a bit confusing, and our office is here to make it less so.
 We welcome the opportunity to assist you with your probate questions and administration.